UniStudents/Saffron/docs/source_files/source_file.md

 The interval where a source scrapping job will be reissued in case of failure.

-### `timeout`
-Default value: `workers.jobs.timeout`

-The timeframe where Saffron will wait to get a response from an url.

-This option will override the configuration option [`requests.timeout`](../configuration#requeststimeout).

-### `headers`
-The headers that will accompany the requests made by saffron.

-It can be used to set `User-Agent` and other fields.

-This option will override the configuration option [`requests.headers`](../configuration#requestsheaders).

 ### `axios`
 Axios' configuration that will be applied to the requests made by saffron.
-It will override previous options.

-Currently only for `html`, `wordpress` and `dynamic` source types.
-For `rss` you have to manually set the proxy in the url option.

 This option will override the configuration option [`requests.axios`](../configuration#requestsaxios).

-### `maxRedirects`
-Default value: `10`

-The maximum redirects that are allowed during a request.

-This option will override the configuration option [`requests.maxRedirects`](../configuration#requestsmaxRedirects).

 ### `ignoreCertificates`
 Default value: `false`